 This list will compile a number of important burial sites you may want to visit while you’re at Arlington.

-Many of the people listed here are included on both our Arlington National Cemetery walking tour.
+Many of the people listed here are included in our Arlington National Cemetery walking tour.

 He also defended it more often than any other boxer, including in a match with Max Schmeling, who at the time was representative of Nazi Germany.